Visier Extraction Language (VEL)

 takeNotEmpty

 Accepts a collection of columns and returns the first column value that isn't a none value.
-You can optionally return a defaultValue when all the columns return none, otherwise none is returned.
+You can optionally return a defaultValue when all the columns return none, otherwise returns none.

 keepSuccessOnly